Here is our android Headunit ROM F.A.Q

 ROM worries

-Don’t worry about the ROM; focus on the RAM and processor when looking at the specifications for an Android headunit.
-Ignore the big letters, shouting how much ROM it is fitted.
+When looking at the specifications for an Android headunit, don’t worry about the ROM.
+Ignore the big letters shouting how much ROM it is fitted.
 ROM is of very low importance.
 We don’t think 256 GB ROM is better than the 128 GB model.
 Unless you have a particular specialist use for that extra ROM, it is very unlikely ever to be used.